Virtual Interview Success Tips

 Turn off notifications on your computer and close your other software programs.
 You do not want to be distracted by beeps every time you receive an email.

-Silence your cell phone when you are on a video conference.
+Silence your cell phone when you are on a virtual conference.

 Avoid using your phone’s speakerphone feature on an audio conference.
 Not only can a speakerphone create an echo, but it also picks up more background noise (such as shuffling papers).
 Use a hands-free headset if possible, or your phone’s regular mic.